 Your career is really about what you have to offer as a professional now will be able to offer in the future.
 Any opportunity to reflect on your experience allows you to explore this proposition.

-Writing a resume to access a new opportunity, writing an end of year performance self-review or self-appraisal or setting performance goals for the new year or cycle, all of these activities present perfect opportunities to reflect on what you have to offer, realise how capable you are and communicate that capability to anyone seeking people with such capabilities.
+Writing a resume to access a new opportunity, writing an end of year performance self-review or self-appraisal or setting performance goals for the new year or cycle, all of these activities present perfect opportunities to reflect on what you have to offer and realise how capable you are.
 If approached in the right way, these activities can help you discover, develop and leverage your core value proposition for success in current and future roles.

-In reality, your capabilities start with your humanity, what you can achieve given any set of circumstances.
-This capability is not developed merely from your school and academic qualifications or just from the fact that you have work experience.
-These capabilities are developed from the intentionality with which you approach and embrace the entirety of your life experiences, of which school and work are simply aspects.
+Your capabilities are developed from the intentionality with which you approach and embrace the entirety of your life experiences, school and work are simply aspects.

 The program has three parts.
-Each part requires you to demonstrate understanding of the principles by applying them to assignments that are submitted.
-These assignments serve as a context for the 1-on-1 coaching sessions included in the program which you can book anytime within three (3) months of signing up for the program.
+Each part requires you to demonstrate understanding of the principles by applying them to assignments that are included in the digital package.
+The assignments serve as a way to assess your ability to apply the concepts and prompt questions and discussions in the program.

 Part I: Professional Activities - understanding roles as a set of common activities that can be mastered and what developing mastery means

 Part II: Domains of Expertise - understanding different types of domain expertise as the key requirement for solving problems and demonstrating value in any role

 Part III: Competencies - understanding what competencies mean in relation to the ability to respond to the demands and expectations of any role, deliver results and solve problems, master activities and develop required domain expertise